footworkjs/footwork/README.md

 #### Website and Documentation Contributions

-There are companion repositories for both the website and documentation, please contribute to those:
+Contributions towards the website and/or documentation are also encouraged.
+There are companion repositories for both of these, please contribute to them directly:

 * Website ([http://footworkjs.com](http://footworkjs.com))